 During the window from April to May, many companies usually file their financial results for the previous year.
-What follows is a mandatory meeting, or commonly known as the Annual General Meeting (AGM), between shareholders and the directors which is conducted once a year as the name suggests.
+What follows is a mandatory meeting, or commonly known as the annual general meeting (AGM), that is held between the company’s shareholders and directors once a year as its name suggests.

-I’ve been attending AGMs of the companies I have invested for the past few years now.
+I’ve been attending AGMs of the companies I have invested in for the past nine years now.
 The information I’ve gleaned from them has been highly valuable and extremely useful for my investment decision-making process.
 It has led me to higher gains by staying invested in companies whose management teams I felt were clear and competent on how to bring a company forward in the coming years.

 It has also helped me pull out of investments whenever I felt the AGM threw up red flags that I needed to take heed of, saving me a lot of money in the process.
 Because of this, I attend AGMs diligently each and every year.

 Well, the most obvious things first – you get free stuff!
 I receive goody bags pretty often from mainly the brick and mortar companies.
 I attended a healthcare company’s AGM once and they gave me their in-house nutritional products like vitamin C pills, menopause tablets (which I struggled to find a personal use for) along with other goodies.
 One instant coffee manufacturer gave a few packets of their instant coffee products which were gladly received by everyone there.

 But it doesn’t just end there.
 You get free food as well!
-For smaller AGMs of 50 or less people, meals usually come buffet style, which is nice.
-For larger scale AGMs where standing in a buffet line can lead to elbows and handbags being jabbed into your ribs, the free food might come in the form of nicely-packed bento sets or food vouchers.
-Still free though!
+For smaller AGMs of 50 or fewer people, meals usually come buffet style, which is nice.
+For larger-scale AGMs where standing in a buffet line can lead to elbows and handbags being jabbed into your ribs, the free food might come in the form of nicely-packed bento sets or food vouchers.
+Still free though.

 But there is also a free show you can watch…

 April/May isn’t time for the Hungry Ghost Festival, but yet you get to see hordes of hungry people rushing to the food area once the meeting is over.
 At one AGM I attended I saw a group of shareholders literally running out the door and making a beeline for the food before the directors had concluded the meeting!

-Another incident held in a five-star hotel, I witnessed a few shareholders taking out their own plastic bags (they obviously came fully equipped) and scooping up fistfuls of chocolates bars that were laid out on a table for everyone to sample.
+Another incident held in a five-star hotel, I witnessed a few shareholders taking out their own plastic bags (they obviously came fully equipped) and scooping up fistfuls of chocolate bars that were laid out on a table for everyone to sample.
 They grabbed everything.
 Needless to say, the only way I was going to get a taste of those chocolates was to head to the nearest 7-11.
 One of the contributors of ValueBuddies.com once humorously said to me: ‘Any old uncle or auntie becomes a national sprinter when the food is prepared and ready.’

 During the meeting, shareholders pose questions to the board in front of other shareholders.
 Usually, the answers given are more politically correct.
-Post meeting is the best time when shareholders can ask more sensitive questions and, from my personal experience, most management are willing to give you candid answers.
+Post-meeting is the best time when shareholders can ask more sensitive questions and, from my personal experience, most management are willing to give you more candid answers.
 As a matter of fact, directors tend to share more sensitive information about their company one-on-one and face-to-face when it wouldn’t be wise for them to share publicly.

 Note that smaller companies tend to have a handful of investors and their AGMS conclude relatively fast with fewer questions being asked compared to larger AGMs.
 Because of this, you get a chance to ask more questions yourself and receive answers which can be extremely insightful and educational.

-As what Shelby Davis, one of the most successful investors ever, said, “Face-to-face meetings separate the bluffers from the doers.”
+As what Shelby Davis, one of the most successful investors ever, said: ‘Face-to-face meetings separate the bluffers from the doers.’

 Sometimes, if you are really hit it off, they might invite you to their private mastermind group for discussion of investment ideas.
 You wouldn’t know such a group exists until you get invited to one.

-So… network, network, network but be selective with who you talk to.
-Generally, I prefer to talk to savvier investors who seek to truly understand their investments and ask quality questions during the AGM than shareholders who ask common questions like ‘Why hasn’t the share price moved up?’
+So network, network, and network but be selective with who you talk to.
+Generally, I prefer to talk to savvier investors who seek to truly understand their investments and ask quality questions during the AGM than shareholders who ask common questions like: Why hasn’t the share price moved up?’

-Alternatively, if you’re not a shareholder, a quick tip to get into the AGM is to buy a share or two from the odd lot market before the AGM (make sure you buy before the closing date of the share registrar).
+Alternatively, if you’re not a shareholder, a quick tip to get into the AGM is to buy an odd lot from the open market before the AGM (make sure you buy before the closing date of the share registrar).
 Shares from odd lots cost less and it’s cheaper than having to buy a full lot of one hundred shares.
 (However, odd lots may be hard to come by, so your next best option is one lot.)
 This tip is really useful especially if you’re still undecided on whether to invest in a particular company and you want to attend the AGM to find out more.

-In conclusion, do attend your AGMs when you they come around!
+In conclusion, do attend your AGMs when they come around!
 They hold valuable information about the companies that could make a positive or negative impact on your investments.